 SNOW: [black man. whiteout conditions.]

 During a mid-pandemic drive from Reno to L.A.
-Steve is just trying to make it home (from his husband's house in Nevada) when a freak snow storm turns the trip into a near-death experience.
-The journey is harrowing, absurd, thought provoking and funny, touching on issues of race, loss, grief, death, and loneliness.
+Steve is just trying to make it home (from his husband's house in Nevada) when a freak snowstorm turns the trip into a near-death experience.
+The journey is harrowing, absurd, thought-provoking and funny, touching on issues of race, loss, grief, death, and loneliness.
 Snow: Black man.
-White Out Conditions reveals sharp truths about modern life, mortality, faith and what it means to survive.
+White Out Conditions reveals sharp truths about modern life, mortality, faith and what it means to survive. / Performed as part of PlayGround's 8th Annual Solo Fest / February 2nd, 2025.

 What people are saying: